How to Secure MCP Servers in Your Organisation: A Guide for IT Admins

 Prompt injection is one of the most important — and least understood — security risks in the MCP era.
 Users need to know that data Claude reads can contain instructions, and that Claude is designed with defences against this, but no defence is perfect.

-• Treat unexpected Claude behaviour (e.g., it suddenly asks to send an email or access a file it wasn't directed toward) as a potential injection attempt — stop and report it.
+Do not connect Claude via MCP to untrusted data sources without understanding the risk.
+Treat unexpected Claude behaviour — it suddenly asks to send an email or access a file it wasn't directed toward — as a potential injection attempt, and stop and report it.
+Never approve Claude actions that seem outside the scope of what you asked for.

 This is a cultural and training challenge as much as a technical one.